Retinoblastoma - Causes, Complications, Prevention, Diagnosis, Treatment

 2. Inheritance:

 Genetic mutations can occur due to inheritance from parents.
 It has an autosomal dominant pattern.
-Not all children with family history need to develop this or vice-versa.
-The inherited form shows symptoms in the early stages and may affect both the eyes.
+Not all children with a family history need to develop this or vice-versa.
+The inherited form shows symptoms in the early stages and may affect both eyes.

 Are There Any Complications?

-1. Recurrence of cancer:
+1. Recurrence of Cancer:

 Cancer can again affect or recur in the eyes even after treatment.
-Hence regular checkups are necessary.
+Hence, regular checkups are necessary.

-2. Development of other forms of cancer:
+2. Development of Other Forms of Cancer:

 How Can It Be Prevented?